haolingdong-msft/metrics-advisor-poc/developer.md

 * models/utils classes are not in generated code
 * There are two clients, i.e. `MetricsAdvisorAdministrationClient` and `MetricsAdvisorClient` in released code.

   Because Swagger spec does not define operation group in `operation_id`, only one client `MetricsAdvisorClient` is generated.
 I've brought up this issue in LLC group, currently we agree that it is better to modify Swagger directly to generate two clients.
-Since we know for sure that adding operation group in `operation_id` will generate two clients, I did not spend time to modify swagger for now as this is not first priority for our experiment.
-I just create `MetricsAdvisorAdministrationClient` and related `Builder` manually and move the APIs we want to test into `MetricsAdvisorAdministrationClient`.
+I have updated swagger in a draft pr with operation group and use the spec in the pr to generate code.
+Spec pr is here: https://github.com/Azure/azure-rest-api-specs/pull/18107

 * Released code supports customized authentication using `MetricsAdvisorKeyCredential`.
 * Released clients have APIs with high level model where DPG generated code does not have.